;

 “We test hypotheses, learn and improve our ideas with data.
 We embrace data-driven decision-making.”

-A well-intergrated prototype creates and maintains a constant pace of sustainable development[024↘︎].
+A well-integrated prototype creates and maintains a constant pace of sustainable development[024↘︎].
 Each side of the process understands what the other does.

-The transparency between design and development proves to build a more solid code base.
+Transparency between design and development helps build a more solid codebase.
 Less refactoring on both ends leads to frictionless and regular releases.

 One more thing.